-The Common Application is, as the name implies, a uniform application that is accepted at over 488 colleges across the country.
+The college common application is, as the name implies, a uniform application that is accepted at over 680 schools across the country, including many top colleges.
 Some of its benefits and drawbacks are outlined below:

 To Admission Committees

 |+ Only one essay||+ Encourage more applicants to apply|

 |+ Time savings||+ Simplified process also leads to more applicants|

 |+ Send more applications with less effort||– Less individuality among applicants|

 The College Common Application Versus the College’s Own Application

 Some colleges and universities offer the option of using the college common application or the school’s specific application.
 Officially, schools do not have a preference for their own form and essays over the common application.
 Colleges must in fact sign a pledge promising not to give preference to the applicants who complete the school-specific application.

 Unofficially, there is indeed a slight bias towards the candidates who complete the school-specific applications and answer the more customized essay questions.
 Those that do make themselves appear more sincere about the college.

 Our Advice to You